-Disability pension (social insurance): 25% of the insured's average annual earnings plus 1% for each 50-week period of contributions exceeding 500 weeks of contributions, up to 50% of the maximum annual earnings used to calculate benefits.
+Disability pension (Invalidity Pension, social insurance): 25% of the insured's average annual earnings plus 1% for every 50 weeks of contributions exceeding 500 weeks of contributions is paid.

 Average annual earnings are based on the insured's best five years of covered earnings in the last 10 years of work; if the insured has worked less than five years, the average is based on the insured's total earnings.